theshteves/stevenkneiser.com/blog/links.md

 > <br />Macroeconomic™ that
 > <br />Geopolitical™ these!"_

 Good news!
-You can build a calm life in your own backyard.
-This is about the calm amidst the storm. **This is soothing wisdom from an age of distraction**.
+You can start in the calm of your small world.

+This is staying out of the storm. **This is soothing wisdom from & for the age of distraction**.
 With today's absurd marketing potential via the Internet, there's this seductive incentive to just try to extract a tiny value out of lots of people, even millions (e.g. living comfortably on YouTube Ad revenue from millions of views, living comfortably on App Store revenue from millions of $.49 downloads).

 > _"Just because you can doesn't mean you should"_

-Don't skip the line by providing pennies of value to some when  you can provide immense value to
+It's never that easy & it's the least rewarding.
+Don't try to skip the line by providing pennies of value to some.
+Find ways to provide immense value to the very few around you that you can.
+This is less about top-down spray-and-pray, but rather bottoms-up building your capacity to chew on bigger problems.

 <br />